collocations.org

 unfairly

-against, in favour of
+against, in favour/favor of

-2. weaken sth/make it less fair
+2. (law) weaken sth/make it less fair

 seriously, severely, substantially

-VERB + PREJUDICE
+VERB + prejudice

 be likely to

-She did not disclose evidence that was likely to prejudice her client''s case
+She did not disclose evidence that was likely to prejudice her client's case.

 Report an error or submit a comment/suggestion on prejudice